yandex-cloud/docs/en/datalens/operations/connection/create-appmetrica.md

 {% if audience != "internal" %}

-Connections to AppMetrica do not support [materialization](../../concepts/dataset/settings.md#materialization) and [public access](../../concepts/datalens-public.md) to the objects created based on it.
+Connections to AppMetrica do not support [public access](../../concepts/datalens-public.md) to the objects created based on it.
 To share a dashboard or chart created based on this connection, use one of the following methods:

 {% include [datalens-metrica-appmetrica-share](../../../_includes/datalens/datalens-metrica-appmetrica-share.md) %}